-The Law applies to any antitrust infringements taking place or having effect in the Italian territory.
-In addition, private actions based on EC competition rules (alone or in combination with the provisions in the Competition Law) may be brought before Italian courts.
+The Competition Law applies to any antitrust infringements taking place or having effect in the Italian territory.
+In addition, private actions based on EU competition rules (alone or in combination with the provisions of the Competition Law) may be brought before Italian courts.

-Pursuant to the general rules on jurisdiction, a private action may be brought before the court of the place of residence or domicile of the defendant, if this is a natural person, or the place where the defendant company has its registered office or a branch, and an agent authorised to act for the defendant in court proceedings.
-In addition, the action may also be brought before the court of the place where the alleged obligation arose or must be performed (the place where the allegedly restrictive agreement was executed or, in actions for damages based on torts, the place where the harm occurred, which is usually the residence or registered office of the plaintiff).
-Special rules apply in the case of consumers' class actions (see question 19), which must be brought before the tribunali of the main Italian judicial districts, depending on the place of the defendant company's registered office.
+Pursuant to the general rules on jurisdiction, a private action may be brought before the court of the place of residence or domicile of the defendant, if this is a natural person, or the place where the defendant company has its registered office or a branch and an agent authorised to act for the defendant in court proceedings.
+In addition, the action may be brought before the court of the place where the alleged obligation arose or must be performed (ie, the place where the allegedly restrictive agreement was executed or, in actions for damages based on torts, the place where the harm occurred, which is usually the residence or registered office of the plaintiff).
+If the claim is to be filed against several defendants who are domiciled in different EU member states, pursuant to EU Regulation 44/2001, the action may be brought in each of these jurisdictions.
+Moreover, as regards damages actions based on torts, pursuant to EU Regulation 44/2001, if the harmful event occurred in more than one EU member state, the plaintiff may bring its action in any of the EU member states concerned.

+Special rules apply to consumers' class actions (see question 26), which must be brought before the tribunals of the main Italian judicial districts, depending on the place of the defendant company's registered office.